 13. How to Change WiFi Network on Google Home Max: Tap the Desired Wi-Fi Network

 We did so, and then the screen in the next picture appears, showing our choice has changed color from black to blue.

 14. Tap the NEXT > Link

-This brings up the “Enter Wi-Fi Password” prompt for the chosen Wi-Fi network above, as shown next.
-Note however that you may not be prompted for a password, if you’ve previously connected a Google Home device to the same Wi-Fi network.
-Google remembers the credentials for previously-connected wireless networks.
+Then, this brings up the “Enter Wi-Fi Password” prompt for the chosen Wi-Fi network above, as shown next.
+Note however that the system may not prompt for a password, if you’ve previously connected a Google Home device to the same Wi-Fi network.
+In fact, Google remembers the credentials for previously-connected wireless networks.
 If this is the case, then the system will connect to the network with no further prompts.
 For this scenario, skip ahead to step 17.